castai/docs/docs/getting-started/kops/remove-from-kops.md

 ### Delete policies

 Go to AWS console → Identity and Access Management (IAM) → Customer managed policies → find `CASTKopsPolicyV2` and `CASTKopsRestrictedaccess`.
 Mark it, go to Policy actions → Delete policy.

-### Delete Lambda role

-Go to AWS console → Identity and Access Management (IAM) → Roles → find lambda role `CastLambdaRoleForSpot`, delete it.

-### Delete Lambda function

-Go to AWS console → Services → Lambda → find Lambda function `cast-ai-ec2-events-handler` and delete it.

-In case you are planning to delete the cluster, complete these additional steps before proceeding with deletion:

 ### Delete instances